kapYpak/docs/pages/cloud/storage/object_storage/cold-archive-getting-started-with-alpha/guide.en-ca.md

 ---
-title: Getting started with Cold Archive (Alpha)
+title: Cold Archive - Getting started with Cold Archive (Alpha)
 slug: s3/getting-started-with-cold-archive
 excerpt: This guide shows you how to manage your data with Cold Archive
-section: Cold Archive (Alpha)
+section: Cold Archive Storage Class Specifics
 order: 200
 ---